LnxFCA/balatro-mods/first-round-joker/README.md

 The mod has the following features:

-- Custom keyboard shortcut (keybind): In mod options, click the green input text and enter your favorite keyboard key.
+- Custom keyboard shortcut (keybind): In mod options, click the green input text, after you enter your preferred key you must restart the game.
 To activate the custom keybind you must first activate the equivalent option.

 - Use the Joker card base price (without Negative edition price)
 - Save the selected Joker